Kiran Hospital: Construction

 The hospital was built on a 3.53 acre plot of land in Katargam area of Surat.
 The land for Hospital was allotted by the Municipal Corporation of Surat.
 The total cost to build the hospital was Rs 500 crore.

 Naming of hospital

 Kiran Gems's Vallabhbhai Patel donated Rs.
 52 crores for the christening Kiran Hospital's name.
 Lavji Daliya, also known as Lavji Badshah donated Rs 11.11 crore for putting up the first brick of the building in his name.
-Savji Dholakia and Govind Laljibhai Dholakia donated Rs 1.2 crore and Rs 0.8 crore respectively for the construction of two floors each in the hospital.
+Samir Bhansali and his younger brothers donated Rs.
+5 cr for construction of the emergency ward of the hospital.
+Savji Dholakia and Govind Dholakia donated Rs 1.2 crore and Rs 0.8 crore respectively for the construction of two floors each in the hospital.